Make a booking now Campus Online Login

 I am stuck at home shielding with my husband who is also working from home.
 I work on the course more in weeks where I am needed less for school-based work, as I also run whole-school CPD and, during the lockdown, we have had to adapt this rather a lot!
 The flexibility to use the course from half an hour to a whole day at any point has made this possible.

-How the current lockdown has affected your learning journey
+How has the current lockdown has affected your learning journey?

 I have had a lot of tasks to complete at home for school but have had a lot more time than I had anticipated for the course.
 I was taking on areas of SENCO work while still preparing all of my classes for GCSEs and only working 3 days a week prior to Covid-19 – in a way, the lockdown has helped a lot with my availability to train!
 Being able to continue to work and train on something useful and relevant while shielding has definitely helped me to maintain good mental health during this time.